taking action to reduce

 Fresh compost contains nutrients and negates the need for synthetic fertilizers and pesticides.
 Pesticides can be toxic to pollinators, killing them directly or indirectly by reducing their food sources.
 Pesticides can also run the risk of leeching into nearby waterways, contaminating other areas downstream.
 Using compost makes a habitat for plants, pollinators, and humans.

-See how Oakland Zoo is Taking Action.
+See how Oakland Zoo is Taking Action for pollinators by composting.

 Turning herbivore poop into soil